Future Extensions (Appendix D)

 Section titled “FE-17: Environment Orchestrator (Sister Project)”Gap: OrgLoop declares what an organization needs but doesn’t install services, broker credentials, or configure hooks across systems.
 The “blank machine -> running org” story requires tooling outside OrgLoop’s scope.

-Intended solution: orgctl — a sister project that reads the same module manifest and handles Tier 4 (local service installation) and Tier 5 (cross-system configuration).
+Intended solution: orgctl — a sister project that reads project config and handles Tier 4 (local service installation) and Tier 5 (cross-system configuration).
 See the orgctl RFP for the full project specification and spec 14 (Scope Boundaries) for the shared contract model.

-Depends on: OrgLoop Phase 4 (stable module manifest schema), orgloop doctor --json, --non-interactive CLI flags.
+Depends on: Stable project config schema, orgloop doctor --json, --non-interactive CLI flags.

 FE-18: Route Visualization Resolved (MVP)